sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Bhargava from Sanskrit bhārgava ‘(descendant) of Bhrigu’.
 Bhrigu is the name of one of the great sages.
 Jani is from jñānī ‘knowing, learned’.

 Jha (Ojha in Uttar Pradesh) is said to be a much reduced form of Sanskrit upādhyāya ‘teacher’.
 Joshi was a title for jyotisī , i.e ‘astrologer’.
 Pathak is from pāthaka ‘teacher’.
+Dikshit/Dixit has their origin from diksha, meaning provider of knowledge. **Shastri** means “one who is proficient in the Sastras”.

-Grover, came from Guruvara/Gorovare, which in turn derives from a Sanskrit word of (“guru/a” /गुरु”) “teacher/mentor” hence meaning “the great teacher”.
+Grover, came from Guruvara/Gorovare, which in turn derives from a Sanskrit word of (“guru/a” /गुरु”) “teacher/mentor” hence meaning “the great teacher”. **Upadhyaya**, also means “teacher” or “guru”.
+Gangopadhyay / Ganguly were teachers from the Gangul Village, or near Ganga (Ganga + Upadhyaya).
+Mukhopadhyay were the Mukhya (main) Upadhyaya (guru).
 ### Mughals Era
 Mughals followed a system of free minting under which anyone was free to bring metal to an imperial mint and get it converted into coins.
 Mints working under this were provided by a professional dealer in money = Sarraf, derived from Arabic meaning ‘treasurer’, ‘paymaster’ and money changer.